yuanzhongqiao/daacoo/README.md

 ## Project Architecture

-ElatoAI consists of three main components:
+DaaCoo AI consists of three main components:

 1. **Frontend Client** (`Next.js` hosted on Vercel) - to create and talk to your AI agents and 'send' it to your ESP32 device
 2. **Edge Server Functions** (`Deno Edge` or `Cloudflare Workers`) - to handle the websocket connections from the ESP32 device and the LLM Provider API calls